-- Seeing how your son/daughter is progressing from their recent grade card, sent home on Thursday 8th February. - Reading through this booklet, particularly the subject pages. - Watching the options videos on the school website and reading the information that goes alongside these. - Talking to your son/daughter about the options process, they have already received some help in PSHCEE, this will hopefully enable them to engage with you regarding any questions you may have. - Attending the Options Evening on Wednesday 28th February from 5pm.
+- Seeing how your child is progressing from their recent grade card, sent home on Monday 20th January. - Reading through this booklet, particularly the subject pages. - Watching the options videos on the school website and reading the information that goes alongside these. - Talking to your child about the options process.
+They have already received some help in PSHCE, this will hopefully enable them to engage with you regarding any questions you may have. - Attending the Options Evening on Monday 3rd February from 5pm.